Richard N. Richards

-Richard Noel "Dick" Richards (born August 24, 1946), (Capt, USN, Ret.), is a retired American naval officer and aviator, test pilot, chemical engineer, and a former NASA astronaut.
+Richard Noel Richards (born August 24, 1946), (Capt, USN, Ret.), is a retired American naval officer and aviator, test pilot, chemical engineer, and a former NASA astronaut.
 He flew aboard four Space Shuttle missions in the 1980s and 1990s.

 Early life and education

 He was born on August 24, 1946, in Key West, Florida, but considers Houston, Texas, to be his hometown.
 He is married to the former Lois Hollabaugh of Amarillo, Texas.
 He graduated from Riverview Gardens High School in St. Louis, Missouri, in 1964.
 He received a Bachelor of Science degree in chemical engineering from the University of Missouri in 1969, and a Master of Science degree in aeronautical systems from the University of West Florida in 1970.
 While at the University of Missouri, he became a member of the Lambda Chi Alpha fraternity.